-The Fund does not have any debt; therefore, these procedures are not applicable.
+The Entity had no debt issued or outstanding during the fiscal period; therefore, these procedures are not applicable.

 - A. Obtained a listing of bonds/notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
-Selected all debt instruments on the listing, obtained supporting documentation, and observed that State Bond Commission approval was obtained for each debt instrument issued as required by Article VII, Section 8 of the Louisiana Constitution. - B. Obtained a listing of bonds notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+Selected all debt instruments on the listing, obtained supporting documentation, and observed that State Bond Commission approval was obtained for each debt instrument issued as required by Article VII, Section 8 of the Louisiana Constitution. - B. Obtained a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
 Randomly selected one bond/note, inspected debt covenants, obtained supporting documentation for the reserve balance and payments, and agreed actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants).